-- Wastewater signal in the region has been stable over the last four weeks. - Compared with last week, the signal has remained level across the region.
-However, the signal decreased at Newtown and increased at Welshpool. - The increasing trend indicator was triggered at Welshpool during the last reporting period. - There were no sampling issues during the last reporting period.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region.
+However, the signal remained level at Welshpool. - No indicators were triggered during the last reporting period. - There were no sampling issues during the last reporting period.